Ellen Paneok

 Ellen Evak Paneok (October 17, 1959 – March 2, 2008) was the first Alaskan woman of indigenous ancestry to become a licensed pilot.
 Paneok was a bush pilot, an author and an artist.
 She was inducted into the Alaska Women's Hall of Fame in 2012.

 Background and early life

 Ellen Evak was born on October 17, 1959, to Ron Burgandine of the United States Air Force, and his wife Bernice Evak Burgandine, who was of Inupiat ancestry.
 Accounts vary as to whether Paneok was actually born in Bedford, Virginia, or in Kotzebue, Alaska.
-The name "Paneok" is a childhood nickname bestowed by her mother and translates into "fish's tail".
+The name "Paneok" is a childhood nickname bestowed by her mother and translates into "fish's tail" (paniġuq in Iñupiaq spelling).
 She later legally changed her surname to Paneok.
 Her parents divorced, and responsibility for her two sisters fell on her shoulders.
 Eventually, the children were placed in separate foster homes.
 Paneok became an emotionally troubled adolescent who at one point was in a juvenile detention center.